 - When you pour the drink, a nice foam should form on the top layer.
 Taste and adjust for sweetness.

-Make it vegan: Use milk alternative such as almond milk, organic soy milk or cashew milk.
+Make it vegan: Use milk alternatives such as almond milk, organic soy milk or cashew milk.
 Use honey.

-Add more protein: Soy milk is higher in protein then other milk alternatives.
+Add more protein: Soy milk is higher in protein than other milk alternatives.